kontent-ai/delivery-sdk-php/wiki/Resolving-links-to-content-items.md

 ## Content links

-[Rich text elements](https://developer.kenticocloud.com/reference#content-type-element-object) in Kentico Kontent can contain links to other content items.
+[Rich text elements](https://developer.kenticocloud.com/reference#content-type-element-object) in Kontent.ai can contain links to other content items.
 For example, if you run a blog, these content item links might represent hyperlinks to other blog posts or your contact page.

 Without adjusting your project, any link in a Rich text element that points to a content item will contain an empty value.